Walz says his 17-year-old son witnessed shooting as he played volleyball at rec center

 Binford said he tried to walk away, but the teens knocked him to the ground and he struggled.
 He got up and fired one shot that hit J.T. in the forehead.
 Neither teen had a weapon.

-The teen survived the shooting but suffered grave injuries and his mother filed a federal lawsuit against the city and Binford.
+The teen survived the shooting but suffered grave injuries and his mother sued the city and Binford.

 about the writer